 Having collected the hospitalization premium, we will not directly deliver the service, but get it delivered through private enterprise through economic design principles to keep competition high and costs down.
 A simple model would involve tendering out such services for everyone’s emergency care a single geographical area, on a long term basis.
 This would allow competition in supply, a cap on costs incurred, and in-built incentives for private hospitals to promote preventative health care.

 In particular, infant mortality and women’s health will be major areas of concern.

+Any health intervention should take particular account of the moral hazard involved, where free support at taxpayer expense can lead to people being less responsible in managing their own health.

 Non-discrimination by the state